The write path is your architecture

 search_index -> external projection

 This is event sourcing in the small.
 You do not need to redesign the whole company around it.
-You can use append-only facts where replay and audit justify the cost.
+You can keep append-only facts in the few places where replay and audit justify the cost, and leave the rest alone.

 A practical decision matrix

-Before designing a write path, fill this out:
+Before designing a write path, it helps to fill this out:

 | Requirement | Direct DB write | DB + outbox | Queue first | Stream first |